Archanaayadav/Forum-Sprint/README.md

-It is a website for startup forum focus- css grid, flexbox, responsive layouts
+It is a website for startup forum.
+Focuses on css grid, flexbox, responsive layouts